Wade in the Water (album)

 Wade in the Water is an album by Ramsey Lewis, issued in 1966 on Cadet Records.
-The album rose to No. 2 on the Billboard Top Soul Albums chart.
+The album peaked at No. 2 on the Billboard R&B LPs chart and No. 10 on the Billboard Top LPs chart.

 Critical reception

+With a 3.5 out of 5 star rating, Richard S. Ginelli of Allmusic declared "Like The In Crowd, this record evokes its era indelibly."

+Accolades

-The track "Hold It Right There" won a Grammy Award for Best Rhythm & Blues Group Performance - Vocal or Instrumental.
+"Hold It Right There" won a Grammy Award for Best Rhythm & Blues Group Performance - Vocal or Instrumental.

 Singles

-The album's title track got to No. 3 on the Billboard Top Soul Singles chart.
+The album's title track reached No. 3 on the Billboard Top Soul Singles chart and No. 19 on the Billboard Hot 100.